 In that sense, Debian and Arch Linux are more pure community-driven projects.
 It may not matter to many people but a few people do care about such things.

-Difficult things are always Sweeter at the End!
+Difficult things are always Sweeter in the End!

 It’s scientifically proven that the most difficult things often give you more happiness if you learn how to deal with them.
 At first, it feels tough but if you want to learn about Linux then Arch Linux is a great learning curve for you.